Meet our team

 Sonia Cherian

-Sonia (she/her) is a freshman at Princeton University.
+Sonia (she/her) is a sophomore at Princeton University.
 She loves learning about the intersection of technology and public health.
-She is optimistic about technology's potential to promote mental health and education; she hopes to tap into this potential through her work with #GoodforMEdia.
+She is optimistic about technology's potential to promote wellness and education; she hopes to tap into this potential through her work with #GoodforMEdia.

 • Edward Thomas